Just Go with It: Critical response

 Just Go with It received generally negative reviews.
-On Rotten Tomatoes, the film has an approval rating of 19%, based on 138 reviews, with an average rating of 3.9/10.
+On Rotten Tomatoes, the film has an approval rating of 20%, based on 136 reviews, with an average rating of 3.9/10.
 The site's consensus reads: "Just Go with It may be slightly better than some entries in the recently dire rom-com genre, but that's far from a recommendation."
 On Metacritic, the film has a score of 33 out of 100, based on 31 critics, indicating "generally unfavorable" reviews.
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 The Telegraph named Just Go with It in its "ten worst films of 2011" list, saying it is "a crass and overpopulated remake of Cactus Flower, served up as a mangy romcom of serial deceptions."
 Christopher Orr of The Atlantic noted that "the title itself seems a plea for audiences' forbearance" and is part of a disappointing trend involving "the reimagining of good, if perhaps not quite classic, films associated with the latter 1960s and early 1970s."
-Entertainment Weeklys Lisa Schwarzbaum wrote that Just Go With It "is saved from utter disaster, though, by Jennifer Aniston", who has "expert comic timing" and "plays like a grown-up", while Nicole Kidman was praised by Popmatters as the film's sole reasonable performance.
+Entertainment Weeklys Lisa Schwarzbaum wrote that Just Go with It "is saved from utter disaster, though, by Jennifer Aniston", who has "expert comic timing" and "plays like a grown-up", while Nicole Kidman was praised by Popmatters as the film's sole reasonable performance.